-A description of an early version of our system, which sends visual information from an RGB-D camera to an AR headset in real-time (i.e., high frame rate and low latency) over wireless networks with appropriate rendering and compression techniques is available here.
+- Description of an early version of our system, which sends visual information from an RGB-D camera to an AR headset in real-time (i.e., high frame rate and low latency) over wireless networks with appropriate rendering and compression techniques

-A new depth stream compression algorithm with allows for high performance is available here.
+- New depth stream compression algorithm with allows for high performance